Writing a letter of recommendation for an elementary student for private school admission doesn’t have to be a chore.

 This step helps you to draft your letter with more flow as you don’t have to stop so often during the process to think of what to write.

-3. Adhere to Core Parts of Recommendation Letter.
+3. Adhere to the Core Parts of a Recommendation Letter.

 First, outline your letter of recommendation according to the three main parts: opening, body, and closing.